 Out of the office, he enjoys family activities, travel and golf.

 Bruce Watkins is a Human Resources / Administration executive with a proven strategic and tactical Business Leadership experience in entrepreneurial and progressive company environments.
-He has guided multi-location and multi-national industry leading companies in the Retail, Wholesale, Internet/Media, Technology, Entertainment and Training sectors.
-He has supported North American, European, Asian and Middle Eastern offices and has served as an integral member of each Company’s executive management teams.
+He is the former Vice President of Human Resources for Emser Tile, LLC.
+Bruce has guided multi-location and multi-national industry leading companies in the Retail, Wholesale, Internet/Media, Technology, Entertainment and Training sectors.
 A results-oriented business partner, change agent and cross-functional facilitator, in his current position as the Company’s Senior HR leader, Bruce has established a business-driving HR infrastructure designed to accelerate the Company’s aggressive National growth strategy.
 He is also responsible for all aspects of Human Capital leadership from talent branding and acquisition to employment to legal and litigation management to performance management.